Excoriate/azure-keyvault-importer-go/README.md

 ### Azure Configuration
 * Ensure that a valid `az login` has been performed without errors.
 * Ensure that you're pointing to the correct subscription before execute this application.
 E.g.: `az account set --subscription <my-subscription-id>`
+* In the very first execution, it'll create a `service principal` with minimal permissions to operate against the target azure KeyVault.
+* If there's a `sp-creds.json` file detected, it'll be loaded instead of creating a new `service principal`.
+This file will be placed in the `importer/` folder.

 ---
 ## Run